 Free for ticket holders!

-Post Performance Discussions (PPDs) provide a unique opportunity for patrons to meet the festival artists, ask questions, and gain insight into the creators’ work and vision.
+Post Performance Discussions (PPDs), moderated by Tina Vasquez, provide a unique opportunity for patrons to meet the festival artists, ask questions, and gain insight into the creators’ work and vision.
 PPDs take place after select evening performances throughout the summer.

 Samuel H. Scripps Studios

 Opened in 2012, the Samuel.
 H. Scripps Studios provide a much-needed space for ADF to continue its educational programming and outreach throughout the year.
 Serving as a center for dance in Durham, the studios are dedicated to providing a sound scientific and aesthetic base for students of all ages and levels.
-Throughout the summer the studios will provide classes for adults and children and two one-week dance camps for youth, June 22-26 and July 27-31.
+Throughout the summer the studios will provide classes for adults and children and two one-week dance camps for youth, June 11-16, 2017, 9:00am–3:00pm, June 26-30, 2017, 9:00am–3:00pm, and August 7-11, 2017.
 To learn more about the Scripps Studios click here.

 OFFICIAL SEASON BAR

 ADF’s Official Season Bar is Bull McCabe’s Irish Pub!
 Stop in before or after a show.